Spin canting and lattice symmetry in La$_2$CuO$_4$: Summary and Discussion

 A related puzzle in \lbcoate\ is the observation of a finite magneto-optical Kerr effect that onsets with the transition to the LTT phase \cite{kara12} where charge-stripe order onsets \cite{fuji04,huck11,wilk11}.
 It was measured with a technique such that the finite Kerr effect implies time-reversal symmetry breaking \cite{oren11,frie14}.
 Further measurements provided evidence for chirality in association with the Kerr effect \cite{kara14}.
 Theoretical analyses have considered the possibility of chiral-nematic charge order \cite{wang14} as well as charge stripes plus spin-orbit coupling \cite{oren13}.
-DM interactions are a logical spin-orbit effect to expect, and combining nematic spin-stripe order with the charge stripes might provide a basis for understanding the Kerr effect results, especially if there are interesting correlations between neighboring layers along the $c$ axis.
-Further theoretical work is needed.
+DM interactions are a logical spin-orbit effect to expect, and combining nematic spin-stripe order with the charge stripes might provide a basis for understanding the Kerr effect results, especially if there are interesting correlations between neighboring layers along the $c$ axis. {\newr A very recent x-ray diffraction study \cite{sear23} has provided evidence of a structural coupling between charge stripes in neighboring layers.
+Whether this coupling, plus spin-orbit effects, can provide the chirality needed to explain the Kerr-effect results will require further theoretical work. }